-Attaché is the second in a series of collaborations with artist Bernard Madden.
+Attaché is the second in a series of collaborations with artist B.G.
+Madden.
 The piece is written & performed on using woodwinds, Moog synth, strings, treated e-bow guitar, solo clarinet, solo violin, voice, electric piano, percussion, brass, found sound, obfuscation.

 A border is a sort of marker between two systems that share common attributes.
 While national law varies between territories, organic science has no respect for governance.
 Which begs the question: does the universe abide by its own set of rules, to be unearthed through examination, or does discovery occur by chance?